-- · Make sure everyone is safe and looked after, especially those who might need extra help (people living alone or the elderly). - · Share resources and skills to support each other.
+- Make sure everyone is safe and looked after, especially those who might need extra help (people living alone or the elderly) - · Share resources and skills to support each other.

 Council has funding available for those in the community who want to get to know their neighbours.
-Whether you'd like to run a mid-winter Christmas party, a street summer sports competition or an international cuisine evening with your neighbours, Council are offering a subsidy of up to \$100 per street gathering through their Meet Your Street Funding.
+Whether you'd like to run a mid-winter Christmas party, a street summer sports competition or an international cuisine evening with your neighbours, Council currently has funding available and are offering a subsidy of up to \$75 per street gathering through their Meet Your Street Funding.
 For more details and to apply, visit selwyn.govt.nz/meetyourstreet